Telling people about your blog got you scared? Lots of teachers are.

 All feelings and questions aside, I’m part of the reason people don’t understand blogging.
 Maybe after explaining more, bloggers will get a head nod and not questions.
 Small explanations could help clarify the blogging world.

-What if my friend popped next to me, inquired about my notes, and I responded, “TpT and blog work.”
+What if my friend popped next to me, inquired about my notes, and I responded, “blog work.”
 What’s the worst that could have happened?

 – Oh!
 I didn’t know you could make money from blogging.